Charles Cane (actor)

-Charles Radford Cannefax Jr. (April 18, 1899 – November 30, 1973) billed initially as Charlie Cannefex but known from the mid-1930s on as Charles Cane, was an American character actor, singer and vaudeville performer.
-He was perhaps best known for his role in the film Bells of Capistrano.
+Charles Radford Cannefax Jr. (April 18, 1899 – November 30, 1973) billed initially as Charlie Cannefex but known from the mid-1930s on as Charles Cane, was an American character actor, singer, and vaudeville performer.
+He was perhaps best known for his role in the film Bells of Capistrano (1942).
 He was the younger brother of billiard champion Bob Cannefax.

-Early life and career
+Early life

-Born in Springfield, Missouri, Cannevax was the son of Martha (née Chambers, later Mrs. E. H. McEwen) and Charles Radford Cannefax.
+Cannefax was born in Springfield, Missouri, the son of Martha (' Chambers, later Mrs. E. H. McEwen) and Charles Radford Cannefax.
 Following his parents' divorce in 1907, he was raised by his mother in St. Louis.
-There, he attended the Marquette School, where, in 1914, he received an award for his work as a catcher in the Post-Dispatch Public School Baseball League.
+There, he attended the Marquette School, where, in 1914, he received an award for his work as a catcher on the Post-Dispatch Public School Baseball League.